adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

     const cars = fetchData<Car>('id', '/api/cars')

 Now TypeScript will make sure our `cars` variable has the proper type.
 It’s a bit tricky that we have to explicitly write this, but there is no easy way out of it.
 We cannot easily map the type to a string, so this is what we have to settle with.
-All the popular libraries used to fetch data will do something similar to this.
+All the popular data fetching libraries have an implementation similar to this.

 If we want to make sure developers working in this codebase use the correct type, we could encapsulate this at the API layer in one way or another.
 For example creating a `fetchCars` function: